-The onshore NY Project facilities are located in Nassau County, New York, within the City of Long Beach and/or the Town of Hempstead, including the incorporated Village of Island Park.
+The onshore NY Project facilities are located in Nassau County, New York, within the City of Long Beach and/or the Town of Hempstead, including the incorporated Village of Island Park and Oceanside.
 This section describes the local noise requirements potentially applicable to the NY Project Area.
-These restrictions will be followed unless work outside of these timeframes is authorized by the appropriate regulatory authority
+These restrictions will be followed unless waived or authorized by the appropriate regulatory authority.